 March is National Women’s History Month, and in New Orleans we are celebrating.
-Whether you attend a panel featuring the city’s first female mayor, LaToya Cantrell, or pay a visit to an exhibit highlighting female artists, or go out of your way to support a woman-owned business, there are plenty of opportunities to celebrate National Women’s History Month in New Orleans.
+Whether you choose to pay a visit to an exhibit highlighting female artists, or go out of your way to support a woman-owned business, there are plenty of opportunities to celebrate National Women’s History Month in New Orleans.
 We’ve rounded them up for you here.

 Celebrate International Women’s Day on Friday, Feb.
 28 with this happy hour fundraiser from the Rotary Club of Mid-City New Orleans.
 Head to the Ruby Slipper Cafe on 315 S. Broad St. from 5:30-7:30 p.m. for drinks and networking.
 Proceeds from the evening will benefit the New Orleans Family Justice Center, which supports survivors of sexual assault and domestic violence.
 The event is free to attend, with a suggested donation of $15, which covers the cost of a survivor kit.

 Held at the New Orleans Jazz Market, the Black Women’s Wellness Conference features a full day of panel discussions and talks from industry experts on the topics of occupational wellness, entrepreneurship, leadership, and stress and burnout.
 The conference is Saturday, March 14 from 10 a.m. to 5 p.m.
 Tickets are $100 and include conference admission and booklet, catered lunch, vendors, and one raffle ticket for a door prize.